A positive attitude. We’re serious! A sense of openness & a desire to learn are truly the most important things you can bring to this training.

 At least one year of consistent yoga asana practice (2-3 times per week), and a basic understanding of vinyasa yoga.

 A basic familiarity of Ashtanga Vinyasa, Primary Series.
 You don’t need to memorize the entire sequence, just be familiar with it.
 This is not an Ashtanga training; however, understanding of Ashtanga will create a strong foundation for you to build on.
-If you aren't already quite familiar with Ashtanga Vinyasa, take Tony Lupinacci's modified half primary, on FigFlix at least 5 times.
+Take Tony Lupinacci's modified half primary, on FigFlix at least 5 times.
 Write down your experience with these classes – including how the sequence felt in your body, the flow of the sequence, which poses challenged you, and any other feedback.
 Bring these notes to training – we will collect them upon arrival.

 Watch the complete Anatomy Snax series on FigFlix.
 This is approximately 5 hours of video content, broken down into 5-10 minute videos.
 This series is included in your program payment.
 Once we receive your program deposit, we will send you a link to access this series.

 Like all great things in life, the more you put into this training, the more you’ll get from it.
 That starts before you arrive.
 Below is a list of required reading, as well as a list of optional recommended reading.
-Read the following books prior to training, and write a one-page commentary on each.
-This is not “traditional” reading material for most people, and some of the books might take quite some time to digest.
+Trainees are asked to read the following books prior to arrival at the training, and write a one-page commentary on each book.
+Please realize this is not “traditional” reading material for most people, and some of the books might take quite some time to digest.
 Please email finished commentaries (all attached as word docs or google docs, in one email, with the subject line: YTT book reports, trainee name) to email@example.com prior to the start of the training.
-Books are purchased at the trainee’s expense.
 Support local bookstores and buy them on bookshop.org.

 A New Earth.
 Eckhart Tolle